Bollywood star Akshay Kumar breaks The Rock's selfie record - ExBulletin

 It is a special tribute that I pay them, acknowledging how much they have supported me throughout my career.

-Akshay tried this disc to promote his next film selfiewhich hits theaters on February 24.
+Akshay attempted the record to promote her upcoming film Selfiee, which hits theaters on February 24.

-Directed by Raj Mehta, selfie is a Hindi remake of the Malayalam comedy-drama Driver’s license (2019).
+Directed by Raj Mehta, Selfiee is a Hindi remake of the Malayalam comedy-drama Driving License (2019).

-The film also stars Emraan Hashmi, Diana Penty and Nushrrat Bharuchcha in the lead roles.
+The film also stars Emraan Hashmi, Diana Penty and Nushrratt Bharuccha in the lead roles.

 |